chaos-mesh/website/docs/integrate-chaos-mesh-into-github-actions.md

 ### Step 3: Run workflow

-  Once a workflow is created, it can be triggered by creating a pull request to a master branch.
-Once the workflow completed its running process, the output of the job verification is similar to the one below:
+  Once a workflow is created, you can trigger it by creating a pull request to a master branch.
+Once the workflow completes its running process, the output of the job verification is similar to the one below:

   ```log
   do some verification